Welcome

 OCB Logo

-The mission of OCB is To promote equal opportunities for blind Oklahomans to participate fully in society and achieve a better quality of life.
+The mission of OCB is to promote equal opportunities for blind Oklahomans to participate fully in society and achieve a better quality of life.

 • • Learning to become tomorrow’s leaders.